parastuffs/AT-T_Intelx86_converter/README.md

 - [ ] When parsing the clobbers, detect comment blocks.
 - [x] Replace the variable names based on the clobbers info.
 - [x] Manage offsets
+- [x] Manage comments sticked with the argument.
+- [x] To ATT: Substract the set of labels from the set of variables.
+- [ ] To ATT: Manage instructions with a single argument.

 ## Notes

+### AT&T syntax

-- In AT&amp;T, clobber lines should begin with a ':'.
+- Clobber lines should begin with a ':'.

+### Intel syntax

+- Lines should end with ';', except labels.